Monday, February 22, 2010

 14 Norway

-B: Quite like what these lyrics are saying, and who would have thought you’d get thematic resonance between this and Turkey (or anything and Turkey!)?
+d have thought you’d get thematic resonance between this and Turkey, or anything and Turkey!

-V: Bit of a fish out of water, this, on the stage: thrashes about with a very dead kind of energy.
+V: Bit of a fish out of water on stage, thrashing about with a very dead kind of energy.
 Good vocals though.

 15 Israel

-A: Setting aside those reservations, there is an engaging arrangement here and some inspired instrumentation and fantastic harmonies... all of which nevertheless scream ISRAEL!! from the rooftops.
+’s an engaging arrangement here, inspired instrumentation and some fantastic harmonies, but they all still scream ISRAEL!!! from the rooftops.
 Could be a winning entry from the ’70s.

-V: Quite like the motif running through their outfits, which for a change aren’t hideous to look at.
-The dance routine is Israel at Eurovision by numbers.
-It all comes together very nicely.
+V: I quite like the motif running through their outfits, which for a change aren’t hideous to look at.
+The dance routine is as Israel-at-Eurovision as it could get.
+Everything comes together very nicely.

 16 Finland

-B: From a linguistic point of view this is a great song to showcase the similarities between Finnish and Estonian (“Rauhaa sydän mulle anna ei” > “Rahu süda mulle ei anna” et al.), although I can’t think of anything else to say about it.
+B: From a linguistic point of view, this is a great song to showcase the similarities between Finnish and Estonian: “Rauhaa sydän mulle anna ei” > “Rahu süda mulle ei anna” et al. But I can’t think of anything else to say about it.

 17 Germany

-B: Ned Flanders sing-diddly-ings for Germany!
-What with the line-up and the knitwear, Atlantis 2000 look like a Bible studies group.
-Nice to see that Ralph & Berndt didn’t have a complete stranglehold on the cheesy anthem market in Deutschland.
+B: Nice to see that Ralph & Berndt didn’t have a complete stranglehold on the cheesy anthem market in Deutschland.

 A: Hate it from the first line.
 Woefully German in every way.